 - Go wine tasting in VA.

-- Get a good job upon graduating law school.
+Get a good job upon graduating law school.
 Visit a new state.
 (Massachusetts)

 - Visit 4 new states that are not already included in previous items.